This is my review of the American Express Platinum charge card.

 - Gold in Melia Rewards

-Other benefits include Eurostar lounge access in London and Paris, whatever your class of travel.
-You also receive lounge access when flying with Delta (any guests must pay $29).
+Other benefits include Eurostar lounge access in London, Brussels and Paris, whatever your class of travel.
+(The Amex website does not mention Brussels but it does work there.)
+You also receive lounge access when flying with Delta although any guests must pay $29.

 There is also an exclusive hotel booking scheme called ‘Fine Hotels & Resorts’ which offers valuable additional benefits on your stays.
 If you are a regular visitor at five star hotels then you can recoup your entire membership fee via FHR bookings.
 I wrote more about FHR here – for me, the guaranteed 4pm check-out on every stay is invaluable, especially for weekend breaks.

 The fee is refundable pro-rata if you choose to cancel.
 This is part of the terms and conditions of the card, and Amex is known for refunding fees without quibble.

 What do I earn per £1 spent on the card?